forcedotcom/SalesforceMobileSDK-iOS/readme.md

 **iOS Version Updates**
 - iOS minimum version (deployment target): iOS 11
-- iOS base version: iOS 12
+- iOS base SDK version: iOS 12
 - Xcode minimum version: 10

 **Deprecation**
-- `PromiseKit` APIs are no longer supported.
-Instead, use standard delegates or blocks to handle asynchronous callbacks.
+- `PromiseKit` is no longer a dependency of Mobile SDK.
+Instead, you can use standard delegates or blocks to handle asynchronous calls.
+- `SFSDKLogger` is now deprecated in Mobile SDK apps.
+Use `os_log()` instead.
 Check http://developer.force.com/mobilesdk for additional articles and tutorials.

 ### Native Applications
 The Salesforce Mobile SDK provides the essential libraries for quickly building native mobile apps that interact with the Salesforce cloud platform.
 The OAuth2 library abstracts away the complexity of securely storing the refresh token or fetching a new session ID when it expires.
-The SDK also provides Objective-C wrappers for the Salesforce REST API, making it easy to retrieve and manipulate data.
+The SDK also provides wrappers for the Salesforce REST API that you can use from both Swift and Objective-C.

 Documentation
 ==